Deadly Meth Head Symptoms, Signs, Meth Head Teeth, Meth Heads Before and After Pictures

 From a brain structure standpoint, reversal is not always so easy.
 Ultimately, meth causes damage to brain cells.
 The ability to reverse the damage largely depends on where the injury occurred.

 If damage occurs in an area where other brain cells can compensate, a person’s symptoms will likely improve.
 If damage occurs where cells are more specialized and have fewer redundancies, the repair can be difficult, if not impossible.

 There are three ways that long-term meth use can damage the brain:

 - Rewiring the brain’s reward system

-Long-term meth users may develop life-long problems with verbal skills, memory, and may even develop Parkinson’s disease, an incurable nervous disorder with symptoms of trembling hands and extreme muscle stiffness.
+Long-term meth users may develop life-long problems with verbal skills and memory.
+They may even develop Parkinson’s disease, an incurable nervous disorder with trembling hands and extreme muscle stiffness symptoms.
 Animal studies show as much as 50 percent of the dopamine-producing cells in the brain can be damaged after long-term exposure to relatively low levels of methamphetamine .
 In other animal studies, a single high dose of the drug has been shown to damage nerve endings in the dopamine-containing regions of the brain.
 The nerve endings do not die but do not grow back to their original sizes.

 Meth Head Teeth

 Why do meth heads have bad teeth?
 Meth mouth is a term used to describe the visible effects of oral disease in an individual who uses meth because of the widespread tooth decay that often happens with the drug’s use.
 People who use meth may have stained, blackened, broken, or rotting teeth, both due to side effects of the drug itself and related lifestyle factors.

 If an individual is regularly using meth, when they try to stop, they will experience severe withdrawal symptoms.
 This may be a clue to an addiction when the individual cannot score drugs or is attempting to detox alone.
 Although the withdrawal is not as threatening as other drugs, it is still uncomfortable.